apache/flink/docs/dev/table/connect.md

       )
   )

-  // declare the final schema of the table .withSchema(
+  // declare the schema of the table
+  .withSchema(
     new Schema()
       .field("rowtime", Types.SQL_TIMESTAMP)